mykter/afl-training/challenges/libxml2/HINTS.md

 Both of these approaches are good, but from here on we'll just look at the `xmlReadFile` option for simplicity.

-Once you've implemented the harness, compile it (refer back to README.md for the include & linker flags you need with libxml2), and then test your `harness` executable by specifying an XML file on the commandline, e.g.
+Once you've implemented the harness, compile it (refer back to README.md for the include & linker flags you need with libxml2), and then test your `fuzzer` executable by specifying an XML file on the commandline, e.g.
-`./harness ./libxml2/regressions.xml`.
+`./fuzzer ./libxml2/regressions.xml`.
 There shouldn't be any visible result (unless you added some kind of output to your harness).
 We're now ready to fuzz in the usual manner for an ASAN-instrumented binary; here's a reminder of how to do it for the file-argument approach: